pingcap/docs-cn/ticdc/manage-ticdc.md

     {matcher = ['test3.*', 'test4.*'], dispatcher = "rowid"},
 ]
 # For the sink of MQ type, you can specify the protocol format of the message.
-# Currently two protocols are supported: default and canal.
+# Currently four protocols are supported: default, canal, avro, and maxwell.
 The default protocol is TiCDC Open Protocol.
 protocol = "default"

 [cyclic-replication]